brimdata/cloud/README.md

 ### The Python Client

-To access your lake via the Python client, first authenticate as described above using `zapi auth login` as the Python client requires access to your login credentials stored in `$HOME/.zed/credentials.json`.
+To access your lake via the Python client, first authenticate as described above using `zed auth login` as the Python client requires access to your login credentials stored in `$HOME/.zed/credentials.json`.

 If you haven't installed the Python `zed` module, run